Frequently Asked Questions

 Q: What forms of financial support are available?

 Additionally, U.S. resident graduate students are eligible for other forms of financial support.
-Exceptional applicants may be considered for a supplement to the assistantship of up to $8,750 for the first year of graduate study.
+Exceptional applicants may be considered for a supplement to the assistantship of up to $5,000 for the first two years of graduate study.
 Also, several national fellowships are open to U.S. citizens.

 Q: Do I need to submit the Affidavit of Financial Support if I have no funds?